-In 1889 (the 1889 Nelson Act), the government of the United States broke treaty promises and illegally opened up the Little Shell Pembina Chippewa Reservation to white settlement.
-Instead of honorably negotiating with the leaders of the Little Shell Pembina Chippewa Reservation, the United States instead illegally forced the individual Chippewa men of voting age to determine if the huge Little Shell Pembina Chippewa Reservation should have land allotments and the surplus land sold to the whites.
+In 1889 (the 1889 Nelson Act), the government of the United States broke treaty promises and illegally opened up the Pembina Chippewa Reservation to white settlement.
+Instead of honorably negotiating with the leaders of the Pembina Chippewa Reservation, the United States instead illegally forced the individual Chippewa men of voting age to determine if the huge Pembina Chippewa Reservation should have land allotments and the surplus land sold to the whites.
 Since the Chippewa men knew they stood to gain financially, they voted to accept the deal.
-It was fraudulent, which means the huge Little Shell Pembina Chippewa Reservation, is still intact.
-Most of the White Earth Reservation land allotments slipped from Indian ownership to non Indian ownership, after the huge Little Shell Pembina Chippewa Reservation was stolen.
-The western part of the Reservation was opened up to white settlement.
-After all the cowardly white deeds, only a small part of the northeastern part of the White Earth Reservation remained.
-Leech Lake Reservation and all other Minnesota Chippewa Reservations, except Red Lake Reservation, were eradicated.
+It was fraudulent which means the huge Pembina Chippewa Reservation is still intact.
+Most of the White Clay Reservation land allotments slipped from Indian ownership to non Indian ownership, after the huge Pembina Chippewa Reservation was stolen.
+The United States intended to relocate all Chippewa's from Michigan, Minnesota, and Wisconsin to the Little Shell Pembina Chippewa Reservation.
+After all the cowardly deeds, only a small part of the northeastern part of the White Clay Reservation remained.
+It probably covered at the most less than 100 sq. mi.

 The 1898 Rebellion